-The wedding ceremony music that you choose is often your guests’ first impression of your wedding day.
-Will your wedding be formal and traditional or more casual and modern?
+The wedding ceremony music that you choose is often your guests’ first impression of your big day.
+Will your nuptials be formal and traditional or more casual and modern?
 Picking the right songs for different portions of your ceremony will help create your wedding’s atmosphere and style.

-Before you start choosing specific wedding ceremony songs, think about both the type of ceremony you are hosting as well as the venue where it will take place.
-If you are hosting a traditional ceremony in a house of worship, you may only be able to play certain songs or religious music.
+Before choosing specific songs, think about both the type of ceremony you are hosting as well as the venue where it will take place.
+If you are hosting a traditional ceremony in a house of worship, you may only be able to play certain religious wedding ceremony music.
 If your wedding is held in another location, you might have more flexibility.

 Also, think about who will be performing your wedding ceremony music.
 Are you having live musicians or a DJ?
 Your music pros can be very helpful when it comes to selecting the specific songs that will play during the ceremony.
 If you’re still having trouble selecting your ceremony songs, think about other weddings you’ve attended where you’ve liked the music and ask the couple about their song selection.
 You can also browse online wedding song lists to get ideas.

-From the prelude to the recessional, these are the important moments of your ceremony where you’ll want to think about music.
+From the prelude to the recessional, these are the important moments where you’ll need to select wedding ceremony music.

 The prelude music will play while guests are entering and taking their seats.
 This music aims to welcome the guests to your wedding, and sets the tone for the rest of the ceremony, so be sure to choose wisely.
 Whether you prefer classical or more modern music, we recommend choosing tunes that have a romantic and upbeat feel—and yes, you’ll need to choose multiple songs as the prelude will last about 20 to 30 minutes as guests are arriving.
 A few options to listen to “One Hand, One Heart” by Leonard Bernstein from West Side Story, “Air on a G String” by Bach, and “Somewhere Over the Rainbow” by Israel Kamakawiwo’Ole (this song is particularly nice for an outdoor beach wedding).